 NONPARTISAN DOES NOT MEAN APOLITICAL

 In the hundred years of the League’s existence, we have endured challenges to our democratic principles, policies, and practices.
-We witnessed in live video the violation and prevention of rights to American citizens due to racial and structural inequities, and the growing anti-racism movement responding to it.
-We’ve observed the pandemic obstacles faced and overcome by our election processes, resulting in the secure, effective elections across the country.
+We witnessed in live video the violation and prevention of rights of American citizens due to racial and structural inequities, and the growing anti-racism movement responding to it.
+We’ve observed the pandemic obstacles faced and overcome by our election processes, resulting in secure, effective elections across the country.